AsmanyAkter/hof-university-rag-chatbot/README.md

 # RAG Pipeline With Memory (`pipelines-with-memory`)

 Based on findings from the without-memory pipelines, the **Re-Ranking variant** consistently produced the most accurate answers (Overall: 0.883, Hallucination: 0.092).
-The memory-aware pipeline is therefore built on top of this variant, extending it with conversational memory to handle multi-turn interactions.
+The memory pipeline is therefore built on top of this variant, extending it with conversational memory to handle multi-turn interactions.

-The memory pipeline is evaluated on two dimensions: **query resolution quality** — how accurately the pipeline resolves pronouns and context-dependent references across conversation turns — and **answer quality** — the standard generation metrics applied to the final response.
+The memory pipeline is evaluated on two dimensions:

+**query resolution quality** — focuses on how well the system understands context across multiple conversation turns.
+This includes its ability to correctly resolve pronouns and references that depend on earlier parts of the dialogue.

+**answer quality** — answer quality measures how well the system can actually produce a useful answer.
+It looks at how accurate, relevant, and coherent the final response is, based on generation metrics.

 ## Why Two Notebooks?